 The esophagus is a relatively simple tubular structure connecting the throat to the stomach.
 The major functions of the esophagus are to transport food from the mouth to the stomach and to prevent regurgitation of food and gastric contents from the stomach back up into the esophagus.
 At the same time, it allows air to be vented out of the stomach, thus relieving abdominal bloating.

 On occasion, a narrowed area will occur in the esophagus, resulting in an interruption in the normal swallowing mechanism.
-This may result in dysphasia – or difficulty swallowing.
-Passage of food or liquid may be impaired through the esophagus with a sensation of fullness in the chest, a pressure-like sensation, shortness of breath and inability to swallow food, liquids or saliva.
+This may result in dysphagia – or difficulty swallowing.
+Passage of food or liquid may be impaired through the esophagus with a sensation of fullness in the chest, a pressure-like sensation, shortness of breath, and inability to swallow food, liquids, or saliva.
 In many cases, this may only last a short time, but on occasion it may be prolonged, requiring emergency intervention.

 What causes esophageal strictures?

 This narrowing of the esophagus can be caused by many different conditions.
 The most common is benign stricture.
 This is the result of peptic esophagitis or gastroesophageal reflux disease and can occur at any age, though it is more common after the age of 40.

 The fundamental abnormality is excessive acid reflux from the stomach up into the esophagus, resulting in an inflammatory reaction in the lower esophagus.
 This inflammation leads to scarring after repeated injury and healing.
 Eventually, scar tissue is formed and a benign stricture develops in the form of a concentric ring that narrows the opening of the esophagus.
 A hiatal hernia is often present in association with reflux.